jens-duttke/tslint-filter/README.md

 | `[10...]`  | Any integer number from 10 to 999999999999999
 | `[...]`    | Any integer number from -999999999999999 to 999999999999999, but if possible you should prefer `-?\d+`

-`-999999999999999` and `999999999999999` are required, because the expression is converted into a valid RegExp, and here we always need to specify a range.
+`-999999999999999` and `999999999999999` are required, because the expression is converted into a valid RegExp, and here we always need to specify a range.<br />
 These numbers are choosen because they are very near to Number.MIN_SAFE_INTEGER and Number.MAX_SAFE_INTEGER, but the RegExp representation is still very short.

 ## Location of Rule Directories